HaoyiZhu/homepage/content/authors/admin/_index.md

 first_name: Haoyi
 email: hyizhu1108@gmail.com
 ---
-I am a second-year Ph.D. student in Computer Science jointly at Shanghai Artificial Intelligence Laboratory and University of Science and Technology of China advised by Prof. [Xiaogang Wang](http://www.ee.cuhk.edu.hk/~xgwang/) and Prof. [Wanli Ouyang](https://wlouyang.github.io/).
+I am a second-year Ph.D. student in Computer Science jointly at Shanghai AI Lab and USTC advised by Prof. [Xiaogang Wang](http://www.ee.cuhk.edu.hk/~xgwang/) and Prof. [Wanli Ouyang](https://wlouyang.github.io/).
 I work closely with Prof. [Tong He](https://tonghe90.github.io/).
 I earned my B.S. degree in Artificial Intelligence Honor Class at Shanghai Jiao Tong University, advised by Prof. [Cewu Lu](https://mvig.sjtu.edu.cn/).
 I also have had the privilege of working with Dr. [Hao-Shu Fang](https://fang-haoshu.github.io/) and Dr. [Jim Fan](https://jimfan.me/).

-My research interests focus on embodied AI and robot manipulation.
+*Research for fun and truth.* My current research interests focus on embodied AI, robot manipulation, and 3D vision.
 Feel free to follow me on [<i class="fa-brands fa-twitter"></i>](https://twitter.com/HaoyiZhu) and [<i class="fa-brands fa-github"></i>](https://github.com/HaoyiZhu) for latest research announcements and updates!

 In my personal life, I am passionate (but amateur) about football, music, literature, philosophy, [traditional Chinese painting](#gallery), and [modern Chinese poems](#poems)!

-*The philosophers have only interpreted the world, in various ways.
-The point, however, is to change it.*
+*"The philosophers have only interpreted the world, in various ways.
+The point, however, is to change it."*

 ### ✨ **News** ✨

+- **Oct.
+2024** [SPA](https://haoyizhu.github.io/spa/) has been [announced](https://x.com/HaoyiZhu/status/1844675411760013471)!
+[SPA](https://haoyizhu.github.io/spa/) is a novel representation learning framework that emphasizes the importance of 3D spatial awareness in embodied AI.
+[Paper](https://arxiv.org/abs/2410.08208),[code](https://github.com/HaoyiZhu/SPA), and [pre-trained models](https://huggingface.co/HaoyiZhu/SPA) are all open-sourced!
+Check it out!
 - **Sep.
 2024**: [PointCloudMatters](https://arxiv.org/abs/2402.02500) is accepted by NeurIPS D&B 2024!
 We prove that explicit representation like point cloud can significantly enhance the performance and generalization ability of robot learning policies.
 [Codes <i class="fa-brands fa-github"></i>](https://github.com/HaoyiZhu/PointCloudMatters) are open-sourced!
 - **Feb.
 2024**: [UniPAD](https://arxiv.org/abs/2310.08370) is accepted by CVPR 2024!
 Check out our [code on  <i class="fa-brands fa-github"></i>](https://github.com/Nightmare-n/UniPAD)!
 - **Oct.
 2023**: [PonderV2](https://arxiv.org/abs/2310.08586) and [UniPAD](https://arxiv.org/abs/2310.08370) has been announced!
 [PonderV2](https://arxiv.org/abs/2310.08586) is a universal pre-training paradigm for 3D vision, paving the way for 3D foundation model.
 It achieves SOTA on 11 indoor and outdoor benchmarks.
 Check out our [paper](https://arxiv.org/abs/2310.08586) and [code](https://github.com/OpenGVLab/PonderV2)!